Suor/funcy/README.rst

     py.test

 To fully run ``tox`` you need all the supported pythons to be installed.
-These are 2.6+, 3.3+, PyPy and PyPy3.
+These are 3.4+ and PyPy3.
 You can run it for particular environment even in absense of all of the above::

-    tox -e py27
+    tox -e py310
-    tox -e py36
+    tox -e pypy3
     tox -e lint